sadiq-x/javascript-learn-examples/README.md

 Javascript code with examples, code learn and others.

-## A Guide of Javascript code ans syntax
+## A Guide of Javascript code and syntax
 variables.js

 functions.js